4 Centrality and Importance

 Neither eigenvector nor Katz centrality measures penalize high-centrality nodes with a large number of edges.
 Suppose we wanted to think more of centrality like currency: each node has an allotted amount that it may divide among its edges, so that if you were sharing with more edges, you would have to give a smaller amount to each.
 This idea would essentially “dilute” centrality based on the number of out-edges.
 This might be relevant in the example of webpages: Just because a page is linked from a very popular site (say, Wikipedia) does not mean that linked page is itself important.
 Wikipedia links to many, many, many pages!

-We implement this idea with a small modification to Katz centrality, where we divide by out-degree of each node.
+We can implement this idea with a small modification to Katz centrality, where we divide by out-degree of each node.

-\[ x_i = \alpha \sum_j A_{ij} \frac{x_j}{k_{j}^{out}} + \beta \]
+\[ c_i = \alpha \sum_j A_{ij} \frac{c_j}{k_{j}^{\mathrm{out}}} + \beta \]

-where we define \(k_j^{out} = 1\) for nodes that have no out-edges to make our mathematical expression well-defined.
+where we define \(k_j^{\mathrm{out}} = 1\) for nodes that have no out-edges to make our expression well-defined.

-Defining \(k_j^{out}=1\) in this ad hoc way might seem shady, but in fact it is an equivalent expression to the original desired system because \(A_{ij}=0\) if a node j has no out-edges.
+Defining \(k_j^{\mathrm{out}}=1\) in this ad hoc way might seem shady, but in fact it is an equivalent expression to the original desired system because \(A_{ij}=0\) if a node j has no out-edges.

-Following the same arguments as for Katz centrality, this means we can write our PageRank centrality \({\bf c}_{PR}\) as \[ {\bf c}_{PR} = \alpha A D^{-1} {\bf c}_{PR} + \beta {\bf 1} \,, \]
+Following the same arguments as for Katz centrality, this means we can write our PageRank centrality \({\bf c}_{\mathrm{PR}}\) as \[ {\bf c}_{\mathrm{PR}} = \alpha \mathbf{A} \mathbf{D}^{-1} {\bf c}_{\mathrm{PR}} + \beta {\bf 1} \,, \]

-where \(D\) is the diagonal matrix with diagonal elements \(D_{ii} = \max\{k_i^{out}, 1\}\).
+where \(D\) is the diagonal matrix with diagonal elements \(D_{ii} = \max\{k_i^{\mathrm{out}}, 1\}\).
 If we set \(\beta = 1\) and as long as we have chosen \(\alpha\) appropriately (using similar arguments as before), we can write PageRank centrality in closed form.

-Definition 4.3 Let \({\bf A}\) be the \(n \times n\) adjacency matrix, \({\bf D}\) is the \(n \times n\) diagonal matrix with diagonal elements \(D_{ii} = \max\{k_i^{out}, 1\}\), and \({\bf 1}\) be the \(n \times 1\) vector containing all ones.
-PageRank centrality \({\bf c}_{PR}\) is \[ {\bf c}_{PR} = \left({\bf I}-\alpha {\bf A} {\bf D}^{-1}\right)^{-1} {\bf 1} \,, \] where \(\alpha\) is a parameter chosen so that \({\bf I}-\alpha {\bf A} {\bf D}^{-1}\) is invertible.
+Definition 4.3 (PageRank Centrality) Let \({\bf A}\) be the \(n \times n\) adjacency matrix, \({\bf D}\) is the \(n \times n\) diagonal matrix with diagonal elements \(D_{ii} = \max\{k_i^{\mathrm{out}}, 1\}\), and \({\bf 1}\) be the \(n \times 1\) vector containing all ones.
+The PageRank centrality vector \({\bf c}_{\mathrm{PR}}\) is \[ \begin{align} {\bf c}_{\mathrm{PR}} = \left({\bf I}-\alpha {\bf A} {\bf D}^{-1}\right)^{-1} {\bf 1} \,, \end{align} \tag{4.4}\] where \(\alpha\) is a parameter chosen so that \({\bf I}-\alpha {\bf A} {\bf D}^{-1}\) is invertible.

-The name PageRank comes from Google, who used this idea as a basis of their original web search algorithm.
+The name “PageRank” comes from Google (Brin and Page 1998), who used this idea as a basis of their original web search algorithm.
 See Langville and Meyer (2005) for a survey on PageRank and related methods.
-We will explore PageRank further in future lectures.
+There are several other perspectives on PageRank which we’ll explore in further lectures.

 ## PageRank